 - Convicted of a registrable crime in Singapore;

 - Convicted of offences committed within and also registrable under the law of Malaysia;

 - Ordered to be banished, expelled or deported from Malaysia; or

 - Convicted, or ordered to be banished, expelled, or deported from any place outside of Singapore and Malaysia, and such particulars are provided by the relevant officers or authorities of such place.

 What is a registrable crime?

 Registrable crimes are crimes which are listed in the First Schedule of the RCA.

 This includes not just Penal Code offences, but also crimes found in other pieces of legislation such as the Misuse of Drugs Act and Prevention of Corruption Act.

 Certain minor offences are not subject to registration under the RCA.
-This means that even if you were caught for those offences, you will not leave a criminal record.
+This means that even if you were caught for those offences, you will not have a criminal record.
 Such non-registrable offences include almost all traffic offences under the Road Traffic Act, with the exception of more serious ones like causing death by reckless or dangerous driving.